pchiwan/ko-Timer/README.md

 This should be a Knockout observable, a Knockout computed observable or a delegate function that will be used to check whether the timer must keep going or stop after each tick.

 ### __callback__
-Optional callback function that will be executed when the countdown reaches zero.
+Optional callback function that will be executed when the timer's countdown reaches zero.

 ### __notifyTimeMarks__
 Optional array of integer time marks (in seconds) that must trigger a `timeMarkHit` event from the timer when hit.